dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/index.md

 are:
   - Enables prometheus reporting (this is different from felix's prometheus settings)
-  - Creates a new service: calico-node-metrics exposing prometheus reporting port.

 The manifest [operator.yaml](1.6/operator.yaml) does the following:
   - Create a namespace called calico-monitoring